beccabunny/Animated-ships/README.md

 It also adds animations to some of the ships of the plugin of darcman99, "Spice"

-Note number 2: this plugin doesn't work with ships purchased before the plugin installation, unless with editing the ship's attribute
+Second note: this plugin doesn't work with ships purchased before the plugin installation, unless with editing the ship's attribute